 How Well Do You Know Your Spouse?

-Rebecca Hall elevates “The New House” with her impeccable performance and this original “ghost story’s” tense, gripping events prove to be a very entertaining, nail-biting spectacle!
+Rebecca Hall elevates the new house with her impeccable performance and this original post ghost story” it’s tense, gripping events proved to be very entertaining spectacle.

-THE NIGHT HOUSE is rated R for some violence/disturbing images, and language including some sexual references, in theaters AUGUST 20TH!
+THE NIGHT HOUSE is rated R for some violence/disturbing images, and language including some sexual references